manokaran68/gilded-rose-kata-javascript/README.md

-Hi and welcome to GrowthPhysics.
 We are a development agency who helps our clients improve both their systems as well as the quality of their code.
 First, its worthwhile to mention the things we value: